nikpalyi/match-time-converter-app/README.md

-# Match time converter CLI Java application
+# Match time converter CLI application

 ## Description
 It is a Java command line converter application that can take a String representing match time in one format and convert it to a String representing match time in another specified format.